About the course

 As this course is an approved entry route for our health degrees including BSc Nursing (Adult, Child, Mental Health, Learning Disability), BSc Midwifery, BSc Paramedic Science, BSc Operating Department Practice and BA Social Work, all students who go on to apply for any of these programmes will be required to obtain a satisfactory DBS check prior to enrolment.
 If you would like to discuss this or require any further information, please contact email@example.com.

 Applications for the January intake will be accepted until Friday 12 January 2024, although may close earlier if capacity is reached.
 Applications for subsequent intakes will only be available when the previous intake has started.

 For any queries please contact firstname.lastname@example.org.
 Please include the name of the course that you are enquiring about.

 This course is an approved entry route for our health degrees including BSc Nursing (Adult, Child, Mental Health, Learning Disability), BSc Midwifery, BSc Paramedic Science, BSc Operating Department Practice and BA Social Work.
 Students are required to make a full UCAS application for these programmes.
 All places are subject to the normal requirements for acceptable personal statement, references, successful interview, medical and DBS.

 Alternative Route into Health and Social Care

 For those whose work or family commitments mean they are unable to study during the day, there is a part-time evening course.
-The Alternative Route into Health and Social Care is delivered through evening taught classes (Tuesday, 6-9pm) at the University of Hull campus and online, starting in September.
+The Alternative Route into Health and Social Care is delivered through evening taught classes (Tuesday, 6-9pm) online, starting in September.
 No healthcare experience is required.